pfsense/docs/source/releases/2-3-3-new-features-and-changes.rst

    Auth only).
 As this configuration is not valid nor a recommended practice, this issue is not considered a bug.
-When this condition is present only a single user can connect, additional users may see a client log entry such as “CreateIpForwardEntry: The object already exists”.
+When this condition is present only a single user can connect, additional users may see a client log entry such as "CreateIpForwardEntry: The object already exists".
 -  Firewall rules without an IP protocol set in the configuration which also have an ICMP type set may not load or display correctly.
    `#7299 <https://redmine.pfsense.org/issues/7299>`__